Asrasadik/Chai-Backend-Basics/README.md

     A[Computer] --> B[Server];
     B --> A;
 ```

 3. Bundlers: bundles all files and converts into such a way that browser can understand(i.e html,css,js)

+Proxy: vite.config.js

+here '/api/jokes' will append automitically in url while making request from axios. also proxy will be added to the request will be coming from the only url which is mentioned in vite.config.js.
+Server will think that origin of request is from url mentioned in vite.config.js.